 The following table (Table \ref{tab:eigenvalues}) shows the rates of convergence for different choices of $\lambda$ and $\delta$ values.

-\section{Improved Rate of Convergence}
+\subsection{Improved Rate of Convergence}

-In this section, we consider the problem \eqref{main} on $\mathbb{H}=\mathbb{R}^n$ with $A=0$ and $B=I$.
-We illustrate the rates of convergence of GFRB~\eqref{GFRB} for different choices of $\lambda$ and $\delta$, and compare them with other existing methods.
-For this instance, the unique solution is $x^\star=0$, so we report the error $\|x_k\|$ for two different ambient dimensions in Figure~\ref{fig:roc-combined}.
+In this subsection we focus on another instance of \eqref{main} when $\mathbb{H}=\mathbb{R}^n$ with $A\equiv 0$ and $B=I$.
+We illustrate the rates of convergence of GFRB~\eqref{GFRB} for different choices of $\lambda$, $\delta$ with $\alpha=0$, and compare them with other existing methods.